5 Workplace Safety Tips

 - Specific Hazards – Using labels to identify specific hazards is an excellent option.
 A label near an electrical panel, for example, can remind people to wear protective gloves before accessing.
 Labels on pipes or faucets will let people know what is contained within the pipes so there are no dangerous surprises.

 - Safety Signs – An often overlooked use of labels in the workplace is for making ‘safety signs.’
-Printing large labels on an industrial label printer (similar to this) is easy, and the labels can be used as custom signs where they are needed.
+Printing large labels on an industrial label printer is easy, and the labels can be used as custom signs where they are needed.

 Tip #3 – Engage Employees in Safety Planning